warlock20/StartWithA/README.md

 - Save answers for each checklist item per research session
 - Resume in-progress research or review completed sessions
 - All data stored in a relational database (SQLite by default)
+- Background task processing with Celery (e.g., for long-running jobs or notifications)

 ## Getting Started